brainstorm/aws-windows/README.md

  ## Quick start

  **Note**: This project deploys resources into your AWS account.
 You **WILL BE** charged money for running this.
-Gaming instance like the g4dn.xlarge are billed at around £0.4/hour ([Prices here](https://aws.amazon.com/ec2/instance-types/g4/)).
+A GPU instance like the g4dn.xlarge are billed at around £0.4/hour ([Prices here](https://aws.amazon.com/ec2/instance-types/g4/)).
  If you use it a couple of hours every day it's only £10~20/month.
  If you leave it running 24/7 it will cost you up to £300/month if left running 24/7 D:
  Follow my instructions to terminate the machine when not in use.